-- Special education is primarily funded through the 2.9 FTE per 500 students included in the funding matrix. - This is considered a census-based funding model and presumes that districts have similar percentages of special education students and that these students have similar levels of special education needs. - However, special education percentages, and spending vary across LEAs in Arkansas
+Context and supporting evidence: Special education is primarily funded through the 2.9 FTE per 500 students included in the funding matrix.
+This is considered a census-based funding model and presumes that districts have similar percentages of special education students and that these students have similar levels of special education needs.
+However, as shown in Table 11.5, special education percentages, and spending vary across LEAs.